-The Office of Financial Aid administers the short-term loan program, which is intended to assist students with unexpected financial emergencies that arise during the academic year.
+The Chicago Office of Financial Aid administers the Short-Term Loan Program, which is intended to assist students with unexpected financial emergencies that arise during the academic year.
 Students are entitled to one emergency loan of up to $500, regardless of their account status with the University.
 A student is eligible to receive a second emergency loan of no more than $500 during the school year ONLY if the following four conditions are met:

-Northwestern Law alum Mark C. Curran (JD '50) established the W. Willard Wirtz Loan Fund in 1987 to provide zero-interest loans to qualifying students who encounter unforeseen financial emergencies during the periods of the calendar year not covered by other financial aid.
-The fund is administered through the Northwestern University Student Loan Office and is also available to graduates who may experience financial difficulties during the time between graduation and the start of employment.
+Northwestern Law alumnus Mark C. Curran (JD '50) established the W. Willard Wirtz Loan Fund in 1987 to provide zero-interest loans to qualifying students in JD programs who encounter unforeseen financial emergencies during the periods of the calendar year not covered by other financial aid.
+The fund is also available to graduates who may experience financial difficulties during the time between graduation and the start of employment.

 Students can borrow up to $2,000 a year through the Wirtz Fund.
 For more information, contact the Office of Admissions and Financial Aid.